ksipp01/XR18-Arduino-Bus-control-for-IEM/README.md

 It'w possible to add another Page for Bus 6 (With some copy paste in the code) Adding additional Channel sliders would be possible but require significnat coding changes.

+Testing can be done with the X32 Emulator (here: https://sites.google.com/site/patrickmaillot/x32  )

-XR 18 OSC commands are foudn here: https://behringer.world/wiki/doku.php?id=x-air_osc
+XR 18 OSC commands are found here: https://behringer.world/wiki/doku.php?id=x-air_osc

 X32
 https://tostibroeders.nl/wp-content/uploads/2020/02/X32-OSC.pdf
 This document also very helpful if wanting to customize this code...

+Thank you Thomas Friedrichsmeier (the EmbAJAX author) and Patrick Maillot (Author of X32 Emulator and many others) for their assistance.